dod-advana/gamechanger-ml/gamechangerml/src/entity/README.md

 ## Training
 The shell script `entity/bin/sample_run.sh`, run from `entity/bin`, sets up a small test using the data in `tests/test_data`.

 It first runs `preprocessing.py` on each of the three files.
-This insures the model-tokenized sentence is less than a specified number of tokens (128).
+This insures the number of tokens in the model-tokenized sentence is less than a maximum tokens (128).
 If not, it splits the sentence.
-This is a _very_ slow process.
+This can be a slow process.
 If you know the sentences are within your limit or you're willing to tolerate some truncation, this step can be skipped.
 Simply change the file extension from `.txt.tmp` to `.txt`.

 By default, the trained model will be saved in the data directory, `tests/test_data/model`.
 The `model` directory will be created.